Kapsztajn/r2-bucket-listing/README.md

 - `SMALL2BIG`

-### `S3B_STAT_DIRS` variable

-This will obtain last modified information for directories at the cost of an additional request made per directory.
-Variable is a boolean.

 ### `EXCLUDE_FILE` variable

 This variable is optional.
 It allows you to exclude a file (e.g. index.html) or a list of files from the file listings.